 THINGS GOD CANNOT DO

 When we consider God, a being that is almighty who created everything that existed we don't usually think that there are things God cannot do.
 There are many things man canít do, but there are also things God canít do.
 Thatís right God canít do all things.
 It is not because He is unable to, that He is limited in power in any way.
-It is because of who He is in nature.
+It is because of who He is in His nature.
 There are guidelines that even God cannot step over.
-For example God cannot be God and not be God at the same time.
+For example God cannot be God and not be God at the same time, he cannot stop being who he is eternally.
 He cannot create another God from a creature that would be made equal with Him-self.
 The secondary God would be derived from and dependent on the first so it would be finite.
 Since he had a beginning it could not be as powerful as its originator.
-One of the first requirements for being God is to be uncreated, infinite, eternal, and omniscient.
+One of the first requirements for being God is to be uncreated, infinite, eternal, omnipotent and omniscient.
 So a created god does not qualify for the job description of being God.

 1. It is impossible for God to lie.
 It is impossible for God to lie, so he is consistent with truth, which has absolutes.
 His standard of right and wrong does not change.

-Heb.6:18 tells us He canít lie = he canít break a unconditional promise what he says He will fulfill.
+Heb.6:18 tells us He canít lie = he canít break a unconditional promise.
+What he says He will fulfill.
 He is the truth and there is no darkness in him.
 He cannot go back on His Word.
+He is called the truth and his word is truth.

 When he told Abraham to take his only son and put him on the altar, Abraham knew that if God allowed him to have Isaac killed he would have had to raise him up back to life.
 This is because he already promised Abraham that through Isaac the promise of his Covenant would come.